sipox11/simple_rust_evm/README.md

   - 0x5F (PUSH0).
 Pushes value 0 on the stack.
   - 0x60 (PUSH1).
 Pushes 1 byte on the stack (8 bits).
   - ...
+  - 0x80 (DUP1).
+Duplicates first item of the stack, placing it on top of the stack.

 Only basic arithmetic operators involving the stack, only 1 byte operations with the stack.